chetnashah/webconcepts/ReduxSagas.md

 Object shaped description that act like instructions for saga middleware.

+An effect is said to be blocking or non-blocking depending on if it suspends the generator/saga or not.

+#### Non-blocking Effects

+1. put
+2. throttle
+3. fork
+4. select
+5. spawn
+6. cancel

+#### Blocking Effects

+1. take
+2. call

 ###Saga

 Saga must be a function which returns a Generator Object.
 The middleware will then iterate over the Generator and execute all yielded Effects.